-- By Internet: Go to the website address shown on your Proxy. - By Toll-Free Telephone: Call the toll-free number shown on your Proxy and follow the recorded instructions. - By Mail: Mark, sign, date and return the enclosed Proxy in the postage-paid envelope.
+- By Internet: Go to the website address shown on the WHITE proxy card. - By Toll-Free Telephone: Call the toll-free number shown on the WHITE proxy card and follow the recorded instructions. - By Mail: Mark, sign, date and return the enclosed WHITE proxy card in the postage-paid envelope.